Medium amplitude model for internal waves over large topography variation: Asymptotic models for internal waves

 Adding~\eqref{TversusQ} to~\eqref{TversusR}, and fixing $\varsigma$ as follows

-while dropping all terms of order $ \OO(\mu^2,\mu\epsilon^2)$ yields the following approximation:
+while dropping all terms of order $ \OO(\mu^2,\epsilon^2\mu)$ yields the following approximation:

-We would like to mention that the terms $\mathcal{A}$, $\mathcal{B}$, $\mathcal{C}$, $\mathcal{D}$, $\mathcal{E}$, and $\mathcal{F}$ are functions depending on $\zeta(t,x)$ and $b(x)$.
+We would like to point out that the terms $\mathcal{A}$, $\mathcal{B}$, $\mathcal{C}$, $\mathcal{D}$, and $\mathcal{E}$ only represent functions that depend on $b(x)$, whereas the term $\mathcal{F}$ represents a function that depends on both $\zeta(t,x)$ and $b(x)$.
 We do not try to give in here their exact expressions for the sake of simplicity.
-However, these functions are detailed at the end of this paper in Appendix~\ref{appendixB}.
-In fact, their exact expressions are of no interest for our present purpose.
-Although these functions are extensive but they remain easy to control.
+These functions, however, are described in detail at the end of this paper in Appendix~\ref{appendixB}.
+In fact, their precise expressions are irrelevant to our current purpose.
+Despite their length, these functions are easy to control and are accompanied by controllable terms.

-Now, the last step to get the new equivalent asymptotic model is to multiply the second equation of~\eqref{eq1} by $q_1(\epsilon\zeta,\beta b)$ and include the estimate~\eqref{eqcons}.
-Consequently, one gets the below system:
+Now, the last step to get the new equivalent asymptotic model is to multiply the second equation of~\eqref{eq1} by $ q_1(\epsilon\zeta,\beta b)$ and include the approximation~\eqref{eqcons}.
+This yields the following GNCH model with large topography: